 This will tell you if the site runs on WordPress or not.

-Note: If you do not see “wp-content” within the source code, it does not necessarily mean that you are not looking at a WordPress site.
+Note: If you cannot find “wp-content” in the page source code, it does not necessarily mean that the website is not a WordPress site.

-As the focus of this post is to help non-technical users, however, we have listed below a number of easier methods you can use to check if your site is powered by WordPress other than looking through the source code.
+As the point of this post is to try and help non “techies”, however, we have listed below a number of easier ways to check if your website is powered by WordPress other than looking at the source code.

-While this may seem like the most obvious thing to do, a number of website development companies, for whatever reason, will build their clients a website and not tell them it’s been built with WordPress.
+While this may seem like the obvious thing to do, some web developers, for whatever reason, may build their clients a website and not tell them it’s WordPress.

 That was simple, huh?

-Okay … what if you can’t get in touch with your website developer, or what if you’ve come across a site that you really like while browsing online and you want to know if it was built with WordPress?
+Okay … what if you can’t reach your webmaster, or what if you’ve come across a website that you really like while browsing the net late at night and you really need to know if it was built using WordPress?

 Powered By WordPress

-If the site uses a WordPress theme and the them template has not been modified, you will often see a “Proudly powered by WordPress” notice displayed at the bottom of the site …
+If the site uses a WP theme and the them template has not been modified, you can typically find a “Powered by WordPress” notice shown below the footer section …

-Online Tools That Tell You If A Website Has Been Built With WordPress
+Sites That Can Tell You If A Website Has Been Built With WordPress

-Here are a couple of sites that will tell you if a particular website uses WordPress or not, and what themes or plugins the site uses …
+Here are a couple of sites that can tell you if your website uses WordPress or not, and what themes or plugins the site uses …

-Is It WordPress? is a free tool that tells you if a site runs on WordPress or not.
+Is It WP? is a free online tool that tells you if a website was built using WordPress or not.

-Using this site is super easy.
-Just type in or paste in the address of the website into the search field and click the button.
+Using this tool is super easy.
+Just add the address of the site into the URL field and click the button next to it.

-It will then go and search through the URL and tell you if the site was built using WordPress, and if so, it will even tell you which version of WordPress the site is currently using …
+The tool will go through the site code and tell you if the site was built using WordPress, and if so, it will even tell you which version of WordPress the site is currently using …

 Advanced WP Theme Checker by Satori